niyiomotoso/activity-discovery-engine/README.md

 `docker-compose up`

 It takes about 6 minutes for all services to be fully setup depending on the local machine VM resources.
-To confirm all containers are running:
+Please ensure all containers are in running state before using the application.
 # Running the application
 Once the installation is done:
 1. The Springboot API should be live at [localhost:9595](http://localhost:9595)